 - To make the Royal Icing Transfer eyes, you will need, wax paper, tape a flat surface to pipe on and a pattern if you want your eyes to be the same size.
 Click here for my other RI Transfer tutorial.

-- I traced 2 different sized decorating tips for the eyes.
+- Print the templates above for this step or if you want to make the patterns yourself follow these step: trace 2 different sized decorating tips for the eyes.
 The large one is a cupcake tip and it is #9FT and the small one is a #2 PME.
-You can also make a template on your computer and print it off.
 Remember, when you make RI Transfers, make extra because sometimes they break.

 - First, pipe the small circles black.
 While they are wet, add a White Pearlized Sugar Pearls for the sparkle in the eyes.
 Let them dry completely.
 When they dry, carefully remove them from the wax paper.